Leaflet/Leaflet/docs/plugins.md

 		<td>
 			<a href="https://github.com/ZijingPeng/leaflet-tooltip-layout">leaflet-tooltip-layout</a>
 		</td><td>
-			A plugin to avoid tooltip overlapping and make it easier to find out the relationship between each tooltip and marker. <a href="https://zijingpeng.github.io/overlapping-avoided-tooltip/">Demo</a>.
+			A plugin to avoid tooltips overlapping and make it easier to find out the relationship between each tooltip and marker. <a href="https://zijingpeng.github.io/overlapping-avoided-tooltip/">Demo</a>.
 		</td><td>
 			<a href="https://github.com/ZijingPeng">Zijing Peng</a>
 		</td>